wkoszek/whereami/README.md

 # WhereAmI: Send GPS location from iOS to macOS

 WhereAmI sends GPS location from iOS to macOS.
-It uses Bluetooth for it.
-App must be opened on both devices for the exchange to work.
+The app must be opened on both devices, and because Bluetooth is used to pass the GPS location from iPhone to Macbook, both devices must be in its Bluetooth range.
-For the app to work iPhone and Macbook are within the Bluetooth range.
-The iOS in this setup acts as the BLE perhipheral.

-The purpose is to allow the Macbook to be offline (perhaps during cruise/travel), but be able to get the physical location taking field notes with accurate location.
+WhereAmI is an experiment to prove that it's possible to have offline Macbook (perhaps during cruise/travel), but with some way of getting GPS coordinates (useful for taking field notes with accurate location).

 WhereAmI is a universal Swift app that works on macOS and iOS.
 For macOS, the two versions are provided: GUI and Command Line Interface (CLI)